IBM/ibm-block-csi-driver/docs/content/configuration/creating_volumereplication_pbr.md

+{{site.data.keyword.attribute-definition-list}}

 # Creating a VolumeReplication with policy-based replication

 Create a VolumeReplication YAML file to replicate a specific PersistentVolumeClaim (PVC).

 VolumeReplicationClass needs to be present before a VolumeReplication can be created.
 For more information, see [Creating a VolumeReplicationClass](creating_volumereplicationclass.md).

-**Note:** For information and parameter definitions that are not related to topology awareness, be sure to see the information provided in [Creating a VolumeReplication](creating_volumereplication.md), in addition to the current section.
+For information and parameter definitions that are not related to topology awareness, be sure to see the information provided in [Creating a VolumeReplication](creating_volumereplication.md), in addition to the current section.{: note}

-**Note:** Use the `VolumeGroup` value for `spec.dataSource.kind`.
+Use the `VolumeGroup` value for `spec.dataSource.kind`.

 1. Replicate a specific PersistentVolumeClaim (PVC) using the `demo-volumereplication.yaml`.